nDrewwo/old.ndrew.sk/README.md

 - **Notion Templates:** Explore a collection of downloadable Notion templates, making it easier for visitors to access and utilize your templates for their personal or professional use.

+- **Quotes** Explore a collection of the funniest quotes ever seen.